 "And the man shall take the woman and the two shall be together as one flesh." [page 8]

 In a similar point of view, the playwright alludes to some African gods in the text through the characters.
+The apparent mentioning of Yoruba deities such as Sango, Obatala points to allusion as a major dramatic technique that the author employs in the playtext.

 6. The Use of Irony in The Lion and the Jewel